 To prepare for property taxes, it’s a good idea to understand how much you’ll have to pay before taking out your mortgage.
 The easiest way to do this is by performing a little online research or using an online property tax calculator tool.
 Make sure that you’ll be able to save up and cover this cost on top of your mortgage.
 Otherwise, you may find yourself in over your head with your monthly payments.

-Maintenance and Repairs
+2. Maintenance and repairs

 As a homeowner, you also have to get ready for unexpected costs that might pop up by starting an emergency fund.
 Having money set aside for unexpected expenses is a smart move.
-As a general rule, you should save six to nine months of basic living expenses into this fund.
+As a general rule, you should save three to six months of basic living expenses into this fund.

-If the monthly cost of your mortgage, utilities, food, and other essentials is $1,000 per month, the ideal emergency fund would have at least $6,000 in it.
+If the monthly cost of your mortgage, utilities, food, and other essentials is $1,000 per month, the ideal emergency fund would have at least $3,000 in it.
 Use this money only for emergencies, and make sure that you replenish your emergency if you take money out of it.

 If you’re planning to upgrade your home, think hard about how you’re paying for it.
 You might be tempted to use a credit card or personal loan to fund these projects, but this could end up costing you thousands of dollars in interest depending on how much you borrow and how quickly you pay it off.

 The least expensive—and least risky—way to fund a home upgrade is by saving up enough money to pay for it without a loan.
 This may delay your home improvement project start date, but it could save you money in the end.
 Here are some tips on how to save money and reach your home renovation goals faster:

 - Know how much you need to save.
 Start by getting quotes on your home improvement projects.
 You can do this by contacting a contractor or getting an estimate online.

+- Calculate your monthly savings.
 To figure out how much you need to save each month, divide your cost by how many months you have left to save.
 For example, if your next home improvement costs $3,000 and you want to start in 24 months, you would have to save $125 each month to hit your target date.

 - Factor your monthly savings into your budget.
 Once you know how much to save each month, make room in your budget so that you can reach your savings goal.